Garciat/garciat.github.io/src/posts/2025-12-06-java-type-classes.md

 We want to do this for a few reasons:

-- The `java.lang.reflect.Type` is not convenient for programming.
+- `java.lang.reflect.Type` is not convenient for programming:
   - It is not a sealed hierarchy, so pattern-matching on it is error-prone.
   - Both `Class<?>` and `GenericArrayType` may be array types.
   - `Class<?>` may represent a primitive type, like `int` or `float`, which does